Hair Extension Specialist

 The hair when it is selected at source is Virgin Hair, meaning it has never undergone a chemical process.

-The hair begins at a very dark shade of black to dark brown.
+The hair begins at a very dark shade from black to dark brown.

 It is gently lifted to lighter shades (sometimes over weeks) and then coloured down to the required shade.